Saturday, July 22, 2006

 Shell and devein prawns.
 We left the tails on for presentation purposes.

 Heat oil in a large saucepan or wok.
-Dip each prawn in the batter and allow excess to drain away.
+Holding prawns by the tails, dip in the batter and allow excess to drain away.
 Deep-fry prawns until batter is very lightly browned and prawns have turned pink and are cooked through.
 (It is best to fry the prawns in batches, so as not to overcrowd the pan.)

 Drain and serve.